 Ready to Assign Left Over from [Previous Month]

 ➕ This is the sum of all money that rolled over from last month's Ready to Assign and any future budgeting from last month (any money that entered your Ready to Assign last month (or before!), but were given jobs in a future month).

 Inflow: Ready to Assign Transactions in [Current Month]

 ➕ This number will include any new income for the month--any inflows (like your paycheck) that was categorized as Inflow: Ready to Assign and are in a cash-based account (checking, savings, etc.).
-It will also include any new Starting Balances on any cash-based accounts that you added this month, and new Positive Credit Card Balances this month.
-Any positive balance on a credit card is treated as cash and added to Ready to Assign.
+It will also include any new Starting Balances on any cash-based accounts that you added this month, and Positive Credit Card Balances caused by cash back rewards this month.

 Inflow from Debt Account